ealeksandrov/ealeksandrov.github.io/_posts/2013-09-12-restful-api-with-nodejs-plus-mongodb.markdown

 });
 {% endhighlight %}

 Run the application through the IDE or console (`node server.js`).
 This code will create a web server on `localhost:1337`.
-It will displays a message `Cannot GET /`.
+It now displays a message `Cannot GET /`.
 This is because we haven't configured any routes yet.
 Next, let's create some routes and configure basic settings of Express.

 {% highlight js %}
 var express         = require('express');